 The City Tutors (CT) is looking for tutors to provide academic support for a General Chemistry II course.
 This class is the second semester of a two-semester general chemistry course-sequence.
 An in-depth introduction to the fundamental laws and techniques of chemistry for majors in science and engineering.
 Topics include: chemical kinetics; chemical equilibrium; acids and bases; free energy, entropy and the second law of thermodynamics; electrochemistry; advanced bonding concepts; metals and coordination chemistry; and nuclear chemistry.
 Tutors will create videos to supplement material learned in class or from the course readings, and may hold live study group sessions online outside of the class.

 This is a great opportunity for students who are majoring (or have already earned a degree) in the course area to enhance their knowledge and experience and who are interested in tutoring.
 In this role, you would collaborate with an instructor to improve students’ performance while being supported and guided by an experienced academic support professional.

-All tutors supporting chemistry classes are expected to commit a minimum of two hours availability each week to support students having difficulty with the material.
+All tutors supporting chemistry classes are expected to commit a minimum of three hours availability each week to support students having difficulty with the material.
 You would work with students who are struggling, as well as designing videos or assignments, and create differentiated instruction as the need arises.
 You will be supported throughout this process by the City Tutors staff.
 Tutors providing virtual support outside of the class also need to maintain a reliable internet connection in a relatively quiet space for a minimum of 1 hour sessions.

-All tutors are also expected to complete a four session comprehensive, professional training regimen.
-6 hours of live training, plus another hour and a half for orientation.
-This is a commitment of 7.5 hours of in person training, and 4 hours of supplemental training for a total of 11.5 hours of training (4.5 hours if you have prior tutoring/teaching experience) over the course of the semester.
+All tutors are also expected to complete a three session comprehensive, professional training regimen.
+3 hours of live training, plus another hour and a half for orientation.
+This is a commitment of 4.5 hours of live training, over the course of the semester.